 Take a peek at a recent edition of your favorite art or fashion mag—you’re likely to notice loads of white space with few design elements and simple text.
-Picking up on this aesthetic trend, fashion photographers’ portfolios tend towards extreme simplicity, letting their work take centre stage.
+Picking up on this aesthetic trend, fashion photographer portfolios tend to use simple design approaches to showcase their work.

 We rounded up some of the best emerging fashion photographers using Format for their online portfolio.
-From Los Angeles to Melbourne, these photographers play with quirky poses and alternative post-production techniques to get images worthy of being published by style magazines.
+From Los Angeles to Melbourne, these photographers play with quirky poses and alternative post-production techniques to display their fashion portfolio photography in ways worthy of being published by style magazines.

 1. Tasha Tylee